Ensembl/gsoc-dl-protein-coding-genes/README.md

 - **Consolidation and Output**: The identified exon-rich regions, from both strands, are systematically catalogued.
 Attributes include the specific sequence, its position (start and end points), and whether it's from the forward or reverse strand.
 This consolidated data can then be saved for further analysis or representation.

-The approach offers a holistic and systematic method to uncover and understand exon-rich regions in genomic sequences, paving the way for deeper genetic analyses.

 #### Results
   - general metrics